Pricing strategy

 A business can choose from a variety of pricing strategies when selling a product or service.
 To determine the most effective pricing strategy for a company, senior executives need to first identify the company's pricing position, pricing segment, pricing capability and their competitive pricing reaction strategy.
 Pricing strategies, tactics and roles vary from company to company, and also differ across countries, cultures, industries and over time, with the maturing of industries and markets and changes in wider economic conditions.

 Pricing strategies determine the price companies set for their products.
-The price can be set to maximize profitability for each unit sold or from the market overall.
-It can also be used to defend an existing market from new entrants, to increase market share within a market or to enter a new market.
-Pricing strategies can bring both competitive advantages and disadvantages to its firm and often dictate the success or failure of a business; thus, it is crucial to choose the right strategy.
+The price can be set to maximize profitability for each unit sold or for the market overall.
+It can also be used to defend an existing market from new entrants, to increase market share within a market, or to enter a new market.
+Pricing strategies can bring both competitive advantages and disadvantages to a firm and often dictate the success or failure of a business; thus, it is crucial to choose the right strategy.